 - Battlestar Galactica, both versions.
 The Galactica is even called "The Old Bucket" by its crew.

-- The Battlestar Pegasus is included in the series pretty much just to show how a Battlestar actually fit for battle is supposed to look like.
+- The Battlestar Pegasus is included in the series pretty much just to show how a Battlestar actually fit for battle is supposed to look.

 - Just to rub in how much more advanced the Cylons are, once we get episodes set inside a Basestar in the second season we find out they're tastefully and futuristically decorated with curved, minimalist passageways with lights set in square sconces, flowing streams of water serving as user interfaces, bands of cyclopic red, Matrix Raining Code holograms in the bridge, and Victorian furniture.note

-- In the CSI: Crime Scene Investigation episode about Star Trek fans — all right, Astro Quest fans — the sample clip of the proposed Darker and Edgier revival of the old sci-fi program has a definite Used Future look to the set, costumes, and characters.
+- In the CSI episode about Star Trek fans — all right, Astro Quest fans — the sample clip of the proposed Darker and Edgier revival of the old sci-fi program has a definite Used Future look to the set, costumes, and characters.

-- The new Doctor Who, although it's extremely soft sci-fi.
-In "The Long Game", the worn look is actually the point.
+- The series dips in and out of this, although it's extremely soft sci-fi with a handful of exceptions.
+In "The Long Game", the worn look of everything is actually the point, as The Conspiracy has kept human culture and technology stagnant for years.
 Averted by the shiny Mars base in "The Waters of Mars", though that makes sense, since it's a fairly recent outpost with a tiny population.

-- Inside, maybe.
-On the outside it remains as pristine as the shiniest of Shiny Looking Spaceships, except for the time it got graffitied.
+- On the outside it remains as pristine as the shiniest of Shiny-Looking Spaceships, except for the time it got graffitied.
 And that was really done by Rose Tyler using the time vortex anyway.
 Travelling anywhere in it does seem to clean the outside, as seen in Vincent And The Doctor, where a layer of posters the TARDIS has acquired is burnt away after a short journey.

-- Even Lampshaded in the episode "Heart of Gold", where the rich guy who runs the world is deliberately keeping the world rustic so he can "play cowboy."
+- In the episode "Heart of Gold", the rich guy who runs the world is deliberately keeping the world rustic so he can "play cowboy."

 - Used in the shortlived Homeboys In Outer Space.